Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Bank transfers.
 Most Singapore banks will not facilitate money transfers to Tunisia, but you can always check with your bank directly if they offer this service.

 - Money transfer providers.
 Providers like WorldRemit can help you quickly and easily transfer your money online.

 - PayPal.
-Electronic payment giant PayPal allows you to send money from the Hong Kong to Tunisia.
+Electronic payment giant PayPal allows you to send money from Singapore to Tunisia.

-- Checks and money orders.
-Although not a quick option, you could send an international check overseas, obtained from your bank or Hong Kong Post.
+- Cheques.
+Although not a quick option, you could obtain an international cheque from your bank and send it overseas.